Inference Gateway CLI

 - Have backups before extensive Auto-Accept usage

-- Whitelist only trusted commands
+- Allow-list only trusted commands

 - Add sensitive directories to protected paths